henAutumn/palindromeTester/palitester/README.md

 While building, consider these steps:
 1) What is the goal of the application (What javascript tools will you need to use to accomplish this)?
+2) What is the best way to present a list in React that can show updates in realtime?
-2) Where will state, props or other tools of React help in making this challenge more efficient than vanilla javascript?
+3) Where will state, props or other tools of React help in making this challenge more efficient than vanilla javascript?
-3) Is the current file setup of the application the most efficient?
+4) Is the current file setup of the application the most efficient?
 Is there a better way to set up the files to take advantage of class and functional components?
 Consider passing props as well.
-4) If you want more of a challenge, try creating a backend for this app, and save the
+5) If you want more of a challenge, try creating a Node Server for this app, and save the lists of Palindromes and NonPalidromes to two separate tables.

+You guys have all the tools you'll need to solve this, try walking through the escalation steps before asking for help!

+Good Luck!